 The best way to understand your customer journey is by mapping their behavior as they shift from one channel to another.
 This will help you identify the key stages of their journey and pain points specific to a particular touchpoint or interaction.

 Also, create unified customer profiles that consolidate all their interactions, preferences, behaviors, and data across every touchpoint and channel into a single, centralized profile.
-These profiles are critical for delivering personalized, consistent experiences as part of an effective omnichannel strategy.
+These profiles are critical for delivering personalized, consistent experiences as part of an effective omnichannel marketing strategy.
 However, the major challenge here is many organizations don’t even have the right customer data to begin with.
 According to the State of CX in India report, 47% of businesses identify the lack of deep customer data as the primary obstacle in achieving customer success.

 This is why to establish an omnichannel customer experience, businesses need to keep their CRM records up-to-date, prioritize journey-based feedback integration, and maintain a real-time view of customer transactions and historical trends.
 This will enable businesses to better understand and meet the evolving needs of their customers, thereby enhancing loyalty and driving success.